 National Museum of the American Indians

-But the museum I wanted to visit was the national museum of american indians since their culture has always interested me.
-I think it was a great museum that gave a deep insight of the culture of american indians.
+But the museum I wanted to visit was the national museum of American Indians since their culture has always interested me.
+I think it was a great museum that gave a deep insight into the culture of American Indians.
 I actually went back twice.

-Once again it was also a place in which I met own of the museum guides who offered me to show me the filipino district the next day.
-Unfortunately that never happend but once a year on my birthday he sends his birthday greetings.
+Once again it was also a place in which I met own of the museum guides who offered me to show me the Filipino district the next day.
+Unfortunately, that never happened but once a year on my birthday he sends his birthday greetings.
 While also asking me once a year if I was single or not.
 Thanks for being creepy, museum guy.

 So there you go!

 These were my favorite free activities you can do in NYC.